phrozen/gestrada.dev/content/posts/the-game-of-life/index.md

 ... essentially overriding p5.js style and making the canvas scale to the content, it also makes it responsive if we also scale the `iframe` (try resizing the browser).
 Neat!
 One attribute is apparently not supported in {{<fa firefox accent>}} Firefox (at the time of writing) and that is `image-rendering: pixelated`.
 What it does, is essentially disabling interpolation while scaling our canvas, so our little pixels don't blur out and look like perfect squares when scaled up!
 You can read all about it in the [MDN Web Docs](https://developer.mozilla.org/es/docs/Web/CSS/image-rendering).

 But, what if we wanted to implement it in a large canvas with colors and figures like everyone else?
-This is about generative art after all, right?
+This is about generative art after all.
 There is not much art in diminutive black and white pixels dancing around a canvas (or... is there? 🤔).
 Thankfully the way we implemented this version makes it incredibly easy to play and create different versions of the game.
 Let's start by doing some changes in our setup and variables.
 I will only show the meaningful changes, as always the full code is available on Github.

 ```js
 let live = true;      // Use booleans as we don't need to store